All recce sites img

 Description: Ibadi complex (late 19th century CE)

-Star Wars recce: Episode IV Tunisia (1975)
+Star Wars recce:

 Source: Original recce photograph

-Potential Star Wars set concepts:
+Star Wars scouted set concept:

 Mos Eisley | Cantina (exterior)